 How long should the letter to my ex be?

 This is a question I get very often, and so I wanted to spend some time elaborating on why the length of your accountability letter is so important.

-It’s important not to have a letter too long in length, as it shows that you’ve spent copious hours writing it, which can make your ex feel as though they objective is to rekindle.
-I feel a letter should never exceed two pages, and feel one and a half pages to be the best length.
+It’s important to have a letter that is not too long in length, because that would show that you’ve spent many hours writing it, which can make your ex feel as though the objective is to rekindle things between you.
+I feel a letter should never exceed two pages, and that one and a half pages is ideal.

 For many clients, the letter is one of the hardest parts to get through.
-Maybe doubt their writing skills or doubt if they’re saying the right things the right way.
+Many doubt their writing skills or doubt if they’re saying the right things the right way.
 This is where Coach Adrian, Alex and I come in.
-We have a bunch of tools tailored to writing the perfect letter, including this audio seminar to write the perfect letter to your ex.
+We have a bunch of tools tailored to writing the perfect letter, including this audio seminar on how to write the perfect letter to your ex.

 Additionally, we offer one-on-one coaching sessions, where we can review and edit your letter together.
-This personalized method, undoubtedly, yields the highest results because we get to really delve into your letter to your ex boyfriend or letter to your ex girlfriend and can help a lot.
+This personalized method undoubtedly yields the highest results because we get to really delve into your letter to your ex boyfriend or letter to your ex girlfriend and can really help.

 If you feel as though your questions weren’t answered or if you’re looking for additional information, I invite you to leave a comment below and I will reply soon.
-I invite you to browse through our blog, as other topics we discuss may be helpful to you on your journey to get back with your ex.
+Please browse through our blog, as other topics we discuss may be helpful to you on your journey to get back together with your ex.

 As always, it’s so wonderful to connect with you all, and I look forward to receiving comments and engaging with you.